Textbooks and Other Course Materials

 Other Course Materials

 Many classes include readings consisting of single articles or book chapters.
 Most of these will be made available to you online, for free, through part of the College’s course management system called PioneerWeb.
 Your instructor will direct you to these readings.
+One or two copies of some required textbooks may be on 2-hour reserve at Burling Library or Kistle Science Library.
+While this may sound convenient, know that sharing a print reserve book with your classmates can limit your access to your class reading, especially during peak checkout times.

 Some classes may require you to purchase additional materials, such as art supplies, a lab notebook, calculators, software, etc. Most additional course materials are available for purchase through the Pioneer Bookshop or as directed by your instructor.